Infrared spectroscopy

 Main content page

-Chemical shift
+Chemical shift (nuclear magnetic resonance)

 The chemical shift δ in nuclear magnetic resonance spectroscopy is a measure of the spin transition frequency of a nuclide with respect to a standard nuclide.
 It is dependent on the identity of the nuclide and the chemical environment of the nuclide.
-From the previous article, we learned that the concept of nuclear magnetic resonance involves analysing resonance signals of nuclides by varying an alternating electromagnetic frequency v at constant external magnetic field B, or by varying an alternating B at a constant v.
-According to Lenz’s law, a changing B induces an opposite magnetic field in an electron filled system like an atom.
-The magnitude of the induced magnetic field is dependent on the details of the atom’s electron density, which is influenced by neighbouring atoms.
+From the previous article, we learned that the concept of nuclear magnetic resonance involves analysing resonance signals of nuclides by varying an alternating electromagnetic frequency v at a constant external magnetic field B, or by varying an alternating B at a constant v.
+According to Lenz’s law, a changing B induces an opposite magnetic field in an electron-filled system like an atom.
+The magnitude of the induced magnetic field is dependent on the atom’s electron density, which is influenced by neighbouring atoms.
 Since this induced magnetic field is directionally opposite to the external magnetic field, the effective external magnetic field felt by the nucleus is:

 B_{eff}=B-\sigma B\; \; \; \; \; \; \; \; 3